-Have you ever delivered your wireframes to a client only to have them quickly tell you what things they dislike and want you to change?
-The problem here is that biases occur when people judge something before they understand it.
-One cannot objectively judge a design unless they thoroughly understand it.
-It is likely your client is not well versed in the principles and practices of user experience design.
-This is why it is your responsibility to communicate your rationale for your design decisions on your wireframes.
+Have you ever delivered your wireframes to a client only to have them tell you everything they disliked?
+This happens when clients judge your design before they understand it.
+It is your responsibility to communicate the rationale of your design decisions to your client.

 1. Keep them short and to the point

 This is where your writing skills come in handy.
 Giant blocks of text aren’t attractive to read.
 Keep your explanations short and to the point.
-You may have a lot of annotations, which is why keeping them short will make for a faster and easier read.
-Any further elaboration could be followed up with a meeting if needed.
-However, clients are usually scarce on time, so I wouldn’t count on it.
-Get everything you want to say on your wireframe, but keep it concise.
+You could end up with a lot of annotations, which is why keeping them short will make it an easier read for clients.
+Any detailed elaboration could be followed up with a meeting if needed.

 2. Focus on user benefits

 Every design decision you make should benefit the user.
-Thus, your annotations should focus on explaining how each design element helps the client’s users.
-Focus on the benefits because that’s what clients care about.
+This means your annotations should focus on explaining how each design element helps the client’s users.
+Clients should feel how important the user experience is through you.

-Enumerate your annotations and order them from left-to-right going down the page.
+Enumerate your annotations in circles and place them in order from left-to-right going down the page.
 This makes it easier to read and will prevent clients from having to jump around the page to read each annotation.

-4. Keep them in a column on the right
+4. Keep explanations in a column on the right